-The methods used to collect data ultimately influence how those data may be interpreted and the inference that can be made from statistical analyses.
-The ability to make inference about marsh bird populations across an entire land unit or region will depend on all areas having a non-zero chance of being sampled.
+The methods used to collect data ultimately influence how those data may be interpreted and the inferences possible from statistical analyses.
+A random sampling design where all areas have a nonzero chance of being sampled will have the fewest assumptions allow for the most general inferences about marsh bird populations.
 SOP #1 provides information on probabilistic sampling designs and the target population to which inference can be made.
-Clearly defined objectives associated with the monitoring effort will determine how the data are collected and how the data will be used to inform management decisions.
+Clearly defined objectives associated with the monitoring effort will determine how the data are collected and used to inform management decisions.